ACS-Analysts/training-containers/deploy/helm/hello-vault/README.md

 # Hello World App
-This is an example helm chart for the hello-socket app.
+This is an example helm chart for the hello-vault app.